Greece Tourist Tax

 The tax is per room, not per person.

-How Is the Tax Collected?
+How is the Tax Collected?

 The accommodation tax must be paid: